bioinformaticsdotca/GOBLET2018/main_goblet.md

 Transit to hotel from airport: $15.55 on Union Pearson Express and public transit.

 GOBLET Gold and Platinum members are eligible for partial reimbursement of travel expenses of up to 500 Euro.
+GOBLET will cover the AGM hotel costs for 1 representative for GOBLET organizational members.

 # Agenda <a id="Agenda"></a>